Frequently Asked Questions

 What about power?

 Charge the Heat Guardian by plugging in a micro-USB power cable.
 Make sure the orange light next to the connector comes on.
 The battery lasts for about 30 hours of run time (assuming a stable remote connection).
 So, it will run all weekend on a single charge if you remember to turn it off at night.
-Charge time is about an hour.
+Charge time is about two hours.

 Where should I put the units?